-- SF9 shall ensure that users/third parties will have difficulty observing the following operations on the TOE by the described means. - 1.
-Extracting information, relating to any specific resource or service being used, by monitoring power consumption - 2.
-Extracting information, relating to any specific resource or service being used, carrying out timing analyses on cryptographic functions - 3.
-Extracting information, relating to any specific resource or service being used, by using mechanical, electrical or optical means, in order to examine the topology of the TOE, including address and data buses and regular structures. - The Strength of Function claimed for the Unobservability security function is high.
+SF9 shall ensure that users/third parties will have difficulty observing the following operations on the TOE by the described means.

+- 1. Monitoring power consumption in an attempt to extract information relating to any specific resource or service which is being used. - 2.
+Extracting information, relating to any specific resource or service being used by, carrying out timing analysis on cryptographic functions. - 3.
+Extracting information, relating to any specific resource or service being used, by using mechanical, electrical or optical means, in order to examine the topologyof the TOE, including address and databuses and regular structures. - The Strength of Function claimed for the Unobservability security function is high.